Nikki Haley faces tricky balancing act on Indian heritage

 Critics say Haley’s use of her Indian American identity is a clear case of strategic identity deployment, where she deploys a very selective, symbolic version of her ethnic identity to reach wider audiences.

-Neil Makhija, executive director of Indian American Impact, a South Asian civic organization, said that Haley’s comments in her speech were aimed at “the overwhelming base of Republicans right now” who he said are the working class.
+Neil Makhija, executive director of Indian American Impact, a South Asian civic organization, said that Haley’s comments in her speech were aimed at “the overwhelming base of Republicans right now” whom he said generally back Trump and are part of the white working class.

 “She’s not really speaking to people of color communities that have been historically excluded,” Makhija said.